Iowa Dental & Craniofacial Research Center

 - Iowa Dental & Craniofacial Research Center Laboratories

 - Research Resources

 - UI Health Sciences Campus

 When the current College of Dentistry was completed in 1972, the north fourth floor of the college was allocated as a joint-use research facility.
-Today the UI Dental Research Center is a highly recognized dental research facility with laboratories on both the fourth and first floors.
+Today the Iowa Dental & Craniofacial Research Center is a highly recognized dental research facility with laboratories on both the fourth and first floors.
 Dental researchers collaborate with other researchers from around the world.
 Collegiate dental research includes cariology, microbiology, and fluoride studies; biomatereials, bone and tissue engineering; oral soft tissue and cancer research; epidemiology and health policy; and craniofacial and cleft palate research.

-The Dental Research Center, located on the fourth and first floors of the Dental Science Building's north wing, occupies an area of over 16,000 square feet and supports a wide range of research investigations.
+The Iowa Dental & Craniofacial Research Center, located on the fourth and first floors of the Dental Science Building's north wing, occupies an area of over 16,000 square feet and supports a wide range of research investigations.
 Joint-use core facilities, staffed by trained personnel, provide research support for faculty and students from all parts of the College of Dentistry.
 Equipment supporting additional techniques are located in the laboratories of individual investigators.